TritonDataCenter/manatee/docs/user-guide.md

 ## Creating a new Manatee Shard
 The physical location of each Manatee node in the shard is important.
-Each Manatee node should be located on a different _physical_ host than the others in the Shard, and if possible in different data centers.
+Each Manatee node should be located on a different _physical_ host than the others in the shard, and if possible in different data centers.
 In this way, failures of a single physical host or DC will not impact the availability of your Manatee shard.